Ledger

 Advertising

-Ledger has quite the presence in Downtown Salem, thanks to its location within the stunning old Salem Savings Bank building that dates back to the early 1800s.
-This restaurant’s interior alone—with its stately central bar, bank robber-themed artwork and antique vault door—earns it a spot on this list.
-But its menu is also bewitching, crammed with elevated American classics that marry old school New England ingredients with modern culinary techniques.
-What we love most about Ledger is that it isn’t afraid to have fun, serving everything from mystery mimosas and creative donuts during brunch, to upscale fast food favorites as entrees.
+Thanks to its divine location—it sits within the stunning former Salem Savings Bank building, which dates back to the early 1800s—Ledger commands a presence in downtown Salem.
+This restaurant’s interior alone, with its stately central bar, bank robber-themed artwork and antique vault door, could probably earn it a spot on this list.
+But its menu is also bewitching, crammed with elevated American classics that marry old-school New England ingredients with modern culinary techniques.
+Ledger isn’t afraid to have fun, either, serving everything from mystery mimosas and creative donuts during brunch to upscale fast-food favorites as entrées at dinner.

 Advertising